dvschwab/reddit-nlp-etl-spark/README.md

 Prototype code has been refactored to the Python module reddit_etl containing the submodules *credentials*, *data_retrieval*, *data_analysis*, and *data_storage* and unit testing has begun.
 The Docker Spark image from bitnami is being used for the tests involving Spark itself.

 To facillitate storing the calculated TF-IDF scores in HBase, the Spark cluster has been reduced to 8 nodes and a 4 node Hadoop cluster has been provisioned on AWS.
 This is because the AWS EMR service doesn't have Spark and HBase in the same instance.

+## Update 8/11/2021
+Code has passed initial tests on Docker spark instance.
+Now building a multi-container app with a Spark gateway (i.e. ubuntu server), Spark, and HDFS for more extensive local testing before attempting deployment to AWS.